Mikubill/sd-webui-controlnet/README.md

 Put models in your "stable-diffusion-webui\extensions\sd-webui-controlnet\models".
 You only need to download "pth" files.

-Do not right-click the filenames in HuggingFace website to download.
-Some users right-clicked those HuggingFace HTML websites and saved those HTML pages as PTH/YAML files.
+Do not right-click the filenames in Hugging Face website to download.
+Some users right-clicked those Hugging Face HTML websites and saved those HTML pages as PTH/YAML files.
 They are not downloading correct files.
-Instead, please click the small download arrow “↓” icon in HuggingFace to download.
+Instead, please click the small download arrow “↓” icon in Hugging Face to download.

 # Download Models for SDXL